emanuelevivoli/CoMix/docs/datasets/README.md

 which has the following arguments:
 - `--input-path`: path to the Manga109 folder (default: `data/datasets/Manga109`)
 - `--output-path`: path to the output folder (default: `data/datasets.unify/Manga109`)
-- `--override`: override the existing images, annotations are always overritten (default: `False`)
+- `--override`: override the existing images, annotations are always overwritten (default: `False`)
 - `--limit`: stop after the first `{limit}` books (default: `None`)

 ### DCM

-After downloading, unzip `DCM_dataset_public_images.zip` into the folder `datasets`.
+After downloading the dataset from [here](https://gitlab.univ-lr.fr/crigau02/dcm-dataset), unzip `DCM_dataset_public_images.zip` into the folder `datasets`.
 Rename the extracted directory as `DCM` and delete the zip file.

 #### Convert images
-The DCM dataset, needs to be preprocessed before converted into the unified format.
+The DCM dataset needs to be preprocessed before being converted into the unified format.
 To preprocess the DCM dataset (jpg renaming) and then convert images to the unified format, run the following command:
 ```bash
 $ python comix/process/dcm.py
 ```